-In this breakout session, participants will engage in a hands-on discussion focused on key components of Judge Leifman plenary, completing forms, receiving feedback, and sharing insights within each jurisdiction.
+In this breakout session, participants will engage in a hands-on discussion focused on key components of Judge Leifman’s plenary, completing forms, receiving feedback, and sharing insights within each jurisdiction.
 Each group will choose a facilitator and note taker to document key points.
 Participants will also have access to valuable resources from jurisdictions that have completed the SIM process and participated in the Miami Workshop, including Baltimore, Cecil, Calvert, Charles, Carroll, and Montgomery counties.
 Additionally, updates on current SIMs in progress such as those in Allegany, Frederick, Washington, and St. Mary’s will be shared, with insights on GOCPP involvement.
-Information on federal funds available to support pilot projects in these jurisdictions, empowering attendees with the tools and knowledge to move forward with their initiatives.

 In this breakout discussion, groups will be divided by local jurisdictions and one state-level group to focus on Intercepts 2-3 and competency restoration and the criminal justice system.
 Each group will work collaboratively to identify gaps in services within their respective intercepts and competency areas, discussing barriers, current limitations, and opportunities for improvement.
 This session aims to enhance coordination between the court system and behavioral health services, with a focus on developing actionable strategies for closing service gaps and improving outcomes at these critical touchpoints.